blowfishpro/B9-Aerospace/README.md

-## Aligned Currency
+## Aligned Currency [OUTDATED]

 Should have been in stock.
-Simple mod that makes the amount of kerbucks you have line up properly ... [forum](http://forum.kerbalspaceprogram.com/threads/88027)
+Simple mod that makes the amount of kerbucks you have line up properly ... [forum](http://forum.kerbalspaceprogram.com/index.php?showtopic=79418)

 ## Alternate Resource Panel

-One that's actually useful and informative. [forum](http://forum.kerbalspaceprogram.com/threads/60227)
+One that's actually useful and informative. [forum](http://forum.kerbalspaceprogram.com/index.php?showtopic=54876)